tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

 erroneous blocks.

-An important thing to notice is that the protocol always sees only one block chain.
-In other words, a linear sequence of blocks since the genesis.
+An important thing to notice is that the protocol always sees only one block chain, that is a linear sequence of blocks since the genesis.
 It does not know that it lives in an open network where nodes can propose alternative heads.